jatink1984/cloudcumulonimbus/Readme.md

 ### Deploy web application using Terraform and Ansible.
-Use Route53 to create a hosted zones and route traffic to desired domains
+Use Route53 to create hosted zones and route traffic to desired domains

 ![img-1](images/Architecture-Diagram.png)

 ## Overview
-Application has a 3 tier archichecture
+Application has 3 tier Architechture
 1. Development Server  - Used to build the application.
 It is deployed in a public subnet.
 2. Application Tier - AutoScaling group instances that host the application.
 Autoscaling group instances are deployed in multi AZ 2 private subnets
 3. Database Tier - MySQL database with multi AZ deployment in private 3 subnets